RihanWu/vocabtool/README(for developer).md

 This program consists a core module and other peripheral modules.
 We try to make all the modules interchangeable and extendable so that we can have different user interfaces, different dictionary-source modules, and different database/latex interfaces.

+## Coding Style
+Try to follow PEP8 as much as possible.

+## Contributor License Agreement
+Pending...

 ## Program logic

 ### Initialize